 Dr. Elizabeth Kennedy was named Missouri Western State University’s sixth president on Feb.
-25, 2021, after serving more than six months as interim president.
+25, 2021.